Ibis

 The ibis (/ˈaɪbɪs/) (collective plural ibises; classical plurals ibides and ibes) are a group of long-legged wading birds in the family Threskiornithidae that inhabit wetlands, forests and plains.
 "Ibis" derives from the Latin and Ancient Greek word for this group of birds.
 It also occurs in the scientific name of the western cattle egret (Ardea ibis) mistakenly identified in 1757 as being the sacred ibis.

 Description

 Ibises all have long, downcurved bills, and usually feed as a group, probing mud for food items, usually crustaceans.
 They are monogamous and highly territorial while nesting and feeding.
 Most nest in trees, often with spoonbills or herons.
-All extant species are capable of flight, but two extinct genera were flightless, namely the kiwi-like Apteribis in the Hawaiian Islands, and the peculiar Xenicibis in Jamaica.
+All extant species are capable of flight, but two extinct genera were flightless, the kiwi-like Apteribis in the Hawaiian Islands, and the peculiar Xenicibis in Jamaica.
 The word ibis comes from Latin ibis from Greek ἶβις ibis from Egyptian hb, hīb.

 Species in taxonomic order

-There are 29 extant species and 4 extinct species of ibis.